sc0ttruss/training-pre-requisites/README.md

 If you are providing a classroom, it should be large enough to accommodate the entire class comfortably, with a table and chair for each person.

-Internet access is required in the classroom, wifi is OK, but it has to work, as internet access is a mandatory part of the class.  ( vm cloud instance will be provided for each student )
+Internet access is required in the classroom, wifi is OK, but it has to work, as internet access is a mandatory part of the class.  ( vm cloud instance will be provided for each student ).
+Ports 22.80, 443 as a minimum, TCP/IP ( outbound rules )

 Projector and screen with vga/hdmi/DVI cable